 Third Grade Reading Guarantee Family Resources

 The ability to read is the foundation of learning.
-Research shows that children who are not reading at a third grade level by the end of grade three will likely have trouble learning in all classroom subjects in higher grades.
+Research shows that children who are not reading at a third-grade level by the end of grade 3 are likely to have trouble learning in all classroom subjects in higher grades.

 Resources to Help Your Child

 Struggling readers greatly benefit from their families’ involvement and help at home.
 The following links will give you the tools you need.

 REACH is a self-paced interactive reading program to engage parents and children as at-home reading partners.
 Designed by classroom reading specialists and aligned with Kindergarten and first grade standards, these 32 interactive lessons are enjoyable for all ages.

 Beach Bags - "Beach Bags," are an online set of printable books that give parents an easy way to keep their children's reading skills sharp, with fun summer activities arranged around five themes: weather, pets, transportation, food, and neighborhoods.
 Each downloadable Beach Bag includes two free "little books" you can print out at home, two related activities, a list of classic picture books for further reading and a list of suggested websites to explore.
 Beach Bags are offered free to all Ohio families by INFOhio and the Ohio Department of Education.